Kiss Me Once: Commercial performance

 In the United States, the album opened modestly at number 31 on the Billboard 200 with first-week sales of 12,000 copies.
 That week, Kiss Me Once also debuted at number three on the US Dance/Electronic Albums and at number 26 on the Tastemaker Albums chart.
 The album peaked at number 15 on the Canadian Albums Chart, Minogue's third album to chart in the territory.
-In Japan, the album debuted at number 40 on the Oricon Albums Chart, selling 3,088 units in its first week and marking her eighth top 40 entry.
+In Japan, it debuted at number 40 on the Oricon Albums Chart, selling 3,088 units in its first week and marking her eighth top 40 entry.
 The album stayed on the chart for a total of 8 weeks.
 In South Korea, the album peaked at number 96 on the Gaon Album Chart, and on the International Albums Chart at number 24.
 Kiss Me Once debuted at the top of the Hungarian Albums Chart and stayed there for three weeks.
 It later became the 36th best-selling album in Hungary of 2016.
 In France, the album peaked at number 10 on the albums chart, Minogue's last top-ten entry in the 2010s, and sold 15,000 copies as of July 2014.
 The album also peaked within the top 10 in the Czech Republic, Croatia, Switzerland, Germany, Slovenia, the Netherlands, and Spain.
 In Belgium, the album appeared on both regional charts: it peaked at number 10 on the Ultratop Flanders chart, and number 13 on the Wallonia chart.
 In Italy, Denmark, Austria, and Finland, the album peaked inside the top 20.
 By early June 2014, Kiss Me Once had sold roughly 200,000 units worldwide.

 Aftermath

 After the album's release, several publications deemed the commercial value of the album as a flop.
 In retrospect, Minogue commented; "Maybe it didn't do as well because it wasn't good enough or it didn't deserve more, who knows?"
 She further exclaimed, "Even in retrospect it's hard to say why something works or it doesn't.
 It's dependent on what else is out there, the way it's promoted...
 The tour has been the most successful part of that album campaign for me.
 The album did give me some freedom."
-In June 2015, publications reported Minogue's departure from Parlophone due to the performance of Kiss Me Once, which she first denied.
+In June 2015, publications reported Minogue's departure from Parlophone was due to the performance of Kiss Me Once, which she first denied.
 However, she later confirmed she had parted with the label in December 2015 and would stay permanently with Warner Music Australia; she announced her album Kylie Christmas that same month, which would be her final overall release with Parlophone.